open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 * ![Implementation](../../../assets/green_implementation.svg.png)
 </div>

-Not all contracting processes have all these stages.
+Not all contracting processes have all stages.
 For example, direct contracting may start with the award of a contract.
 However, there will still be information that can be disclosed about the budgets, specifications and selection process even in this case.

 You should aim to publish OCDS data close to real-time: releasing data as each stage of a contracting process takes place.